 - A phased, incremental development strategy will maximize equitable development impact.
-Phasing development will allow the neighborhoods to prepare proactively for redevelopment and to work internally to maximize benefits rather than waiting for development benefits to appear. - The implementation of Rail Yard redevelopment by a Community Development Corporation with neighborhood representation on the board can plan and coordinate redevelopment efforts, convene a community-heavy board, and help build community and City capacity.
+Phasing development will allow the neighborhoods to prepare proactively for redevelopment and to work internally to maximize benefits rather than waiting for development benefits to appear. - The implementation of Rail Yard redevelopment by a Community Development Corporation with broad neighborhood credibility can plan and coordinate redevelopment efforts, convene a community-heavy board, and help build community and City capacity.
 Benefits of this type of implementation structure include the ability to raise philanthropic funding, access New Market Tax Credits, focus on community engagement, and span political changes in local government.
 This entity would require sufficient funding to staff and fund programmatic work of the organization. - Criteria should be established at the district level for subsequent individual development agreements that provide for the community benefits described below.
 Those agreements need to include claw-back provisions, be based on measurable, and have time-specific performance indicators; and clear monitoring and enforcement mechanisms.
-Operational funding should include staff to monitor and enforce these agreements. - As a development strategy is determined, the City should leverage the capacity at the CABQ Office of Equity and Inclusion to create an implementable equity plan, that includes staffing sufficient to monitor and implement the plan. - Connectivity to the east side of the tracks is a priority to ensure that South Broadway has access to the Railyards and can benefit from the investment in the Railyards.
-There should be no "back door" to the Rail Yards and undesirable uses such as storage, refuge, and loading should not be concentrated on the east side of the property.
+Operational funding should include staff to monitor and enforce these agreements. - As a development strategy is determined, the City should leverage the capacity at the CABQ Office of Equity and Inclusion to create an implementable equity plan, that includes staffing sufficient to monitor and implement the plan.